First Aid Kit Checklist

 No commercial first aid kit will have every single item that you might need.
 Choose a kit with a roomy case, and then use the list below and purchase any additional items you think you'll want.

-This kit has a good selection of standard items, and room to add a few more of your choosing.
+This kit has a good selection of standard items, and you can add a few more of your choosing.

 Full size first aid kit checklist